 The museum is located in the Shinjuku district of Tokyo.

 There are multiple rail options to get there, or you can even take an express bus from Haneda Airport (HND), which is what I did.
 I stored my bags at Haneda and then took the express bus to Shinjuku, which stops just a 5-10 minute walk from the museum.
-It was super convenient by Tokyo standards!
+By Tokyo standards it was super convenient!